csmcallister/fed-a11y-scan/.github/CONTRIBUTING.md

 Before you start to work on something, fork this repo, clone the repository, and then make a new branch for your feature.

-As you implement changes, commit them to your local branch, ideally following our [style guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md).
+As you implement changes, commit them to your local branch.
 When you're ready, push that branch to GitHub and then make a pull request.
 Then await review and, if necessary, push some more changes.

 #### Long Version